eric-r-xu/markdown/tokyo_202405/nikko.md

-# Nikko day trip from Shibuya/Tokyo
+# Nikko day trip from Tokyo

 Nikko is a beautiful area renowned for its stunning shrines, beautiful nature, and historical significance: